Last Updated on January 3, 2023 by Admin

 What is the EPC Project Examples

-Engineering Procurement & Construction projects generally include performing the engineering design, procuring the necessary materials and finally performing the actual construction.
-These tasks are generally done by contractors specializing in EPC and therefore referred to as EPC contractors.
+Engineering Procurement & Construction projects generally include performing the engineering design, procuring the necessary materials, and finally performing the actual construction.
+These tasks are generally done by contractors specializing in EPC and are therefore referred to as EPC contractors.
 The client enters into a contract with EPC contractors, delivering a functioning asset to the client.

 Here are some of the Prominent EPC Companies are;